sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Ideally, Sarukkan's Chamber should demonstrate what kind of game Deckahedron World is.

-Deckahedron World provides questions for players to answer:
+Deckahedron World creates questions for players to answer:

  * Will the brother & sister who haven't seen each other in a decade discover each other's identities?